 - If you think £8 for a portion of chips or £11 for a half a pint of beer is expensive, then this is not for you.

 I also dined at Sir Elly’s restaurant and this is what I thought

 - For 1 Michelin Star restaurant, food was way too expensive.
 I ordered 2 main courses, costing us £130 for two people.
 The standard of the food was similar to what you would get from a good gastropub in the UK which will cost you max £50 for two main courses.
 If the restaurant offered great views of the city, then maybe I could have justified £65 per person main course, however, the views were barely okay.

 - Shangri-la and Ritz Carlton offer much better views from their restaurants.You can read those review Ritz- Carlton – Shanghai Pudong – Review, Shangri-La – Shanghai Pudong- Review

-- Service is bit salesy.
-They asked us when we will come back to the bar so they can reserve a table.
+- Service is a bit salesy.
+They asked us when I will come back to the bar so they can reserve a table.
 However, the bar operates a first come first serve basis, so I did not really understand why they were trying me to commit to a specific time.

 - As I mention, half a pint is £11 and is that sounds too expensive, then think about it before you spend money here.

 - Great view of the Skyline which was great

 - Well trained, professional massage therapist so I had a wonderful massage.